 04.01 Upon receipt of the Texas State approved contract, the assistant director of Contract Compliance shall do one of the following:

 a. if Texas State’s approval executes the contract, a copy of the executed contract is transmitted to the other state agency or local governmental entity for information purposes; or

-04.02 Upon receipt of an executed contract, the Contract Compliance Office shall distribute copies to the responsible divisional vice president and account manager.
-An original copy of the executed contract is filed in the Contract Compliance Office for records retention purposes.
+04.02 Upon receipt of an executed contract, the Procurement and Strategic Sourcing office shall distribute copies to the responsible divisional vice president and account manager.
+An original copy of the executed contract is filed in the Procurement and Strategic Sourcing office for records retention purposes.

 05. PROCEDURES FOR AMENDMENT TO AN IAC OR ILC CONTRACT

 05.01 The responsible account manager may amend a valid IAC or ILC contract to: